amowzoon/frostbyte-app-backend/README.md

 ## Architecture

-- Reads ice mask detections from shared Redis (published by frostbyte-backend)
+- Reads ice mask detections (pixel masks of ice coverage in scene) from shared Redis (published by frostbyte-backend)
-- Maintains active alerts table in its own private Redis
+- Maintains active alerts table in its own private Redis (defined in this docker-compose)
 - Compares consecutive detections to decide when to push alerts
-- Serves the mobile app at (future) `/api/app/*`
+- Serves the mobile app at (future) `/api/app/*` [NEED TO DISCUSS]

 See the detection contract: `frostbyte-backend/docs/detection_contract.md`